-Over the past year, we also completed the analysis of forty-three regional U. S. Geological Survey gauges with records greater than ~20 yrs located in watersheds ranging from $1.3 - 272 \text{ km}^2$ to develop regionally calibrated, empirically derived models that can be used to estimate flow from ungauged streams throughout southern California.
+We have also completed the analysis of forty-three regional U. S.Geological Survey gauges with records greater than ~20 yrs located in watersheds ranging from 1.3 - 272 km2 to develop regionally calibrated, empirically derived models that can be used to estimate flow from ungauged streams throughout southern California.
 These models can be used to supplement the USGS regional regression equations with more local data.
 Retrospective analysis of these flow gauges also showed that large increases were observed in instantaneous-peak flows of more frequent return periods (e.g., 1.5 and 2 year storms), with greater than a 5-fold increase in 2-year events (Q2) observed in a watershed with 20% imperviousness relative to $\leq \sim 1\%$ imperviousness.
 Effects of urbanization decreased for larger, less frequent storms.
 The results of these analysis are provided in the following technical report: